marcokunz/house-mgmt/README.md

 ## Analysis

 ### Scenario
-WE-CRM (Web Engineering Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows agents to manage their customer data.
-Agents have an own access to their customer data.
+WE-CRM (Web Engineering Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows agents to manage their mieter data.
+Agents have an own access to their mieter data.
 Besides, agents can email themselves an complete extract or create a PDF of their customers.

 ### Use Case